mc10/Udacity-CS101/README.md

 # Udacity CS101 Course

 Here is a repository of the code for the CS101 course that [Udacity](http://www.udacity.com/) has generously provided, along with some code of my own.

+The code assumes the use of Python 2.